chanzuckerberg/cellxgene/docs/REST_API.md

 ### Complex Filters

-Several routes support multiple filter types, which may be combined into a single POST body.
+Several routes support multiple filter types, which may be combined into a single PUT / POST body.
 Complex filters are additive.

 Example:

 ```
-POST
+PUT or POST
 --
 {
   "filter": {